-There are different types of nutrients in nature, which have a variety of different biological activities and physical properties.
+- 12. Nutrient-inspired biomaterials and its applications for the health purpose (Assoc.
+Prof. Taiki MIYAZAWA) There are different types of nutrients in nature, which have a variety of different biological activities and physical properties.
 The challenge of biomaterials, composed primarily of these properties, is one of the important topics for human health.
-The basic outline and application of this research area are introduced in this lecture.
+The basic outline and application of this research area are introduced in this lecture. - 13.

-- 13. Lecture is given by Assoc.
-Prof. appointed in 2022 (June 2nd) - 14.
 Lecture is given by Assoc.
-Prof. appointed in 2022 (June 2nd) - 6.
+Prof. appointed in 2022 - 14.
+Lecture is given by Assoc.
+Prof. appointed in 2022 - 6.
 Preparation: - 7.
 Record and evaluation method: Attendance to the lectures 50%, reports 50% - 8.
 Textbook and references: Textbook and references will be introduced by each professor. - 9.
 Self study: Read textbooks and references to advance knowledge about related topics - 10.
-In addition: For inquiry, please contact Prof. Masako Toda masako.toda.a7@tohoku.ac.jp
+In addition: For inquiry, please contact Prof. Minoru Ishikawa: minoru.ishikawa.e4@tohoku.ac.jp

-Subject Current topics of Agricultural Plant Science (先端植物生命科学) Day/Period 1 st quarter Wed./3 rd ~4 th Object AMB Instructor (Post) H. Takahashi, et al. (Prof.) Categories Specialized Subjects Preferable Participants 3rd&4th-year students Credits 2 Position Faculty of Agriculture (Graduate School of Agricultural Science) ai Science) Semester 7 Subject Numbering ABS-PLA358E Language Used in Course English
+Subject Current topics of Agricultural Plant Science (先端植物生命科学) Day/Period 1 st quarter Wed./3 rd ~4 th Object AMB/JYPE Instructor (Post) H. Takahashi (Prof.) et al. Preferable Participants 3rd & 4th-year & JYPE students Position aculty of Agriculture (Graduate School of Agricultural Science) Credits 2 raculty of Agriculture (Graduate School of Agricultur ai Science) Semester 7 and 9 Subject Numbering ABS-PLA358E Language Used in Course English